pierrickrouxel/hassio-addon-transmission/README.md

 The torrent client for Hass.io with OpenVPN support.

+## Installation

+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

+1. Add https://github.com/pierrickrouxel/hassio-addon-transmission.git to your Hass.io instance as a repository.
+1. Install the "Transmission" add-on.
+1. Start the "Plex Media Server" add-on.
+1. Check the logs of the "Tranmission" to see if everything went well.
+1. Open the web-ui

 ## Configuration

 Eventought this add-on is just an example add-on, it does come with some